HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/reactjs.md

 # ReactJS

-The Domino REST API allows to host [SPA](https://en.wikipedia.org/wiki/Single-page_application) in its `keepweb.d` directory.
-This page will highlight the steps to make this work with [ReactJS](https://react.dev).
+The Domino REST API allows hosting [SPA](https://en.wikipedia.org/wiki/Single-page_application) in its `keepweb.d` directory.
+This page highlight the steps to make this work with [ReactJS](https://react.dev).

 !!! warning "This is not a ReactJS tutorial"